nicross/sea/docs/ROADMAP.md

 - Acceleration from zero and turning can be slow on the surface
 - Improve collision detection to prevent getting stuck in terrain
 - Improve mouse look, perhaps independent from craft physics
-- Treasure causes unstable BiquadFilterNode (possibly fixed)
+- Treasure causes unstable BiquadFilterNode (audio recovers after approximately 4 seconds)

 ## Wishlist
 ### Audio